Thai golfer Ekpharit Wu takes joint lead at S’pore Open with his wife Pam on his bag

 “She helps me not be angry on the golf course.
 Sometimes there are bad shots on the course, so managing my emotions is important and she helps me a lot with that.”

-Despite it being his first time playing at the Serapong course, Ekpharit got off to a blistering start with five birdies in his front nine.
+Despite it being his first time playing at the Serapong Course, Ekpharit got off to a blistering start on the back nine with five birdies.

-Although the momentum slowed on his back nine, he still wrapped up the day with an unblemished scorecard, adding two more birdies on holes No. 4 and 7.
+Although the momentum slowed after the turn, he still wrapped up the day with an unblemished scorecard, adding two more birdies on holes No. 4 and 7.

 The 581st-ranked golfer said keeping things simple was key to his impressive round.